Divers find 55-gallon drum in Grand Lake, authorities believe they are close to locating missing Grove woman

 Agencies involved in the search will meet again next Wednesday.
 They will formulate a plan to retrieve the 55-gallon drum from the bottom of the cove.

 This is a developing story and we will bring you the latest information as soon as it’s available.
-And if you have information about the disappearance of Peggy Sweeten or any of the cold cases in Delaware and Ottawa County, please contact Mark Wall at (918) 253-4531.
+If you have information about the disappearance of Peggy Sweeten or any of the cold cases in Delaware and Ottawa County, please contact Mark Wall at (918) 253-4531.